how to create an llc how to create an llc

 What common mistakes should I avoid when forming an LLC?

-Avoid common errors like neglecting an operating agreement, ignoring state-specific requirements, choosing a non-unique business name, failing to file necessary paperwork, skipping permits and licenses, neglecting tax obligations, and assuming all risks are covered by limited liability.
+Avoid common errors like neglecting an operating agreement, ignoring state-specific requirements, choosing a non-unique business name, failing to file the necessary paperwork, skipping permits and licenses, neglecting tax obligations, and assuming all risks are covered by limited liability.

 How is an LLC different from a corporation?